rhaulcy/wtp-eecs-2018/pset3/README.md

 (d) Finally,  print  out  the  story  for  the  user!

 ### 2. Mouse Input - `mousepoint.py`
 In  this  exercise,  we’ll  experiment  with  a  different  type  of  user  input:  the  mouse  pointer.
-You  can  find all  the  documentation  for  the  graphics  module  on  the  website http://tinyurl.com/graphics-py (or http://mcsp.wartburg.edu/zelle/python/graphics/graphics/graphics.html).
+You  can  find all  the  documentation  for  the  graphics  module  in the graphics reference sheet on Edmodo.

 The  code  in  `mousepoint.py`  shows  you  how  to  retrieve  the  coordinates  of  the  mouse  pointer  when  the  user  clicks.
 Run  the  program  and  make  sure  you  can  get  the  mouse  coordinates.
 You  should  only  draw  the  window once,  but  you  should  get  new  mouse  coordinates  every  time  the  user  clicks  the  window.